lin-zhaoyu/project4/README.md

 # [Project Name] by EzRhinos

- -Raymond Yeung
+  ZhaoYu Lin
- -ZhaoYu Lin
+  Raymond Yeung
- -Edwin Zheng
+  Edwin Zheng

 ## About
 Task manager/focus app with incentives on completing tasks.